Allanware/allanware.github.io/content/about/music/_index.md

 # Playlists
 - My Favorite Pieces in [Classical Music](https://music.apple.com/us/playlist/freiburger-barockorchester-gottfried-von-der-goltz/pl.u-JPAZZK2IJEKZ6X)
     - I took a orchestral music apprecication course, and [this playlist](https://music.apple.com/us/playlist/mus-106-symphonic-music/pl.u-V9D77WNsPEbp8q)(a different one from above) contains the pieces we covered in class (it has better structure in terms of music history and musical periods).
+    - Each piece in the playlists is only a part of the whole work.
+For example, I usually just choose one movement out of the four or five movements of the whole symphony.
+I highly recommend that listeners listen the whole thing to have a more wholistic view.
+To do that, you could click on the three dots on the right side of each piece, and click on **view in apple music**, which will direct you to the album this piece belongs to.
 - [Film Music](https://music.apple.com/us/playlist/joe-hisaishi-princess-mononoke-original-soundtrack/pl.u-11zBBdouj2oE3x)
 - [Songs](https://music.apple.com/us/playlist/andrea-bocelli-amore/pl.u-JPAZZg3tJEKZ6X)

+## If You Could Only Listen To Twelve Pieces
+- Rachmaninoff: Piano Concerto No. 2 in C minor
+- Tchaikovsky: Symphony No. 6 in B minor
+- Brahms: Symphony No. 1 in C minor
+- Beethoven: Piano Concerto No. 5 in E♭ Major
+- Tchaikovsky: Romeo and Juliet, Fantasy Overture
+- Bach: Suite No. 3 in D Major, BWV 1068
+- Shostakovich: Symphony No. 5 in D minor
+- Dvořák: Symphony No. 9 in E minor
+- Beethoven: Symphony No. 5 in C minor
+- Beethoven: Symphony No. 7 in A Major
+- Mozart: Symphony No. 40 in G minor
+- Rachmaninoff: Songs, Op.
+34: Vocalise, No. 14

 # Favorites
 ## Symphony